The ultimate comparison: LCHF vs KETO

 We all know the most challenging part of every weight loss journey is the beginning, but nobody mentions the part before even starting the journey – choosing the right weight loss plan or program.
 Trends on how to eat come and go, making it even more confusing to make the right choice.
 So many different options: low-carb, high-carb, plant-based, Mediterranean, intermittent fasting.
 So how do you choose?

 Many people believe if a particular diet works for them, it will soothe everyone else.
 This is partly fueled by the media leading us to believe one way of eating is better than others.
-It is essential to find a program that suits you and your lifestyle and won’t require too much change.
+It is essential to find a program and a meal plan that suits you and your lifestyle and won’t require too much change.
 It shouldn’t request you compromise your goals or jeopardize your health.
 You should always do your research, but also turn to a weight loss clinic and let professionals help you.

 Choosing the right diet